ingokuba/swing-chat/DOCUMENTATION.md

 Furthermore, this project uses a few open source image icons to make this application more user-friendly and intuitive.
 In addition, an option was implemented for each chat participant to change the theme of the user interface between light-mode and dark-mode.
 All this has no direct effect on the core-functionality and was just implemented to help the user understand and use this application.

 # Implementation
  The `Chat`, `Group` and `User` can be serialized to and deserialized from JSON.
-The files are stored in the project's root folder or from where the jar was executed.
+The file is stored in the project's root folder or from where the jar was executed.

 ### Design Patterns
  The `Chat` and `User` are observable objects, implemented with the interface `PropertyChangeListener`.
 The client `ChatWindow` object uses this Observer pattern to react to changes in these objects.
-With this solution that the UI and business logic can be separated easily without tightly coupling them.
+With this solution the UI and business logic can be separated easily without tightly coupling them.
 Furthermore multiple so-called 'listeners' can be registered on one object.
 [3]

 All POJOs are designed following the Fluent Interface design pattern.
-This means that all setters and other methods return a new instance of themselves instead of `void`.
+This means that all setters and other methods return an instance of themselves instead of `void`.
 This was done so method calls can be chained to make the code more readable.
 [4]

 # Testing